 Quai Branly gardens Paris, France

-Whereas many mutli-cultural museums are situated away from city centers, The Quai Branly sits at the foot of the Eiffel Tower in some of the most sought after Paris real estate.
+Whereas many mutli-cultural museums are situated away from city centers, the Quai Branly sits at the foot of the Eiffel Tower, in the popular 7th arrondissement, in some of the most sought after Paris real estate.
 The museum’s collection is devoted entirely to the art and artifacts from Africa, Asia, Oceania and the Americas.
 The museum’s permanent collection is comprised of over 3,500 artifacts from four different continents.
 Mostly impressive is the Quai Branly’s schedule of temporary exhibitions which boldly tackle issues of colonization, race and cultural misunderstandings.

 This spring the Quai Branly hosts an exhibition titled Planette Mettisse: To mix or not to mix.
 The presentation delves into globalization and the effect crossing of cultures has had on art and human history.
 The museum juxtaposes works from the 15th century to the present day in order to highlight the importance and richness gained from the collaboration of cultures.
 Also on display this spring is an exhibition devoted to sculptures carved from African Ivory.

-For a rental apartment close to the new Quai Branly, Eiffel Tower and everything else central Paris has to offer take a look at these available New York Habitat accommodations.
+For a rental apartment in the 7th arrondissement, close to the new Quai Branly, Eiffel Tower and everything else central Paris has to offer take a look at these available New York Habitat accommodations.

 The importance of an engaging non-Western museum like the Quai Branly cannot be understated.
 For now the Louvre and Musee d’Orsay rule the museum scene in Paris but the buzz building around the Branly is definitely worth noting.